May 26, 2023

 Choosing the Right Event

 Thankfully, there are a lot of options available.
 Many of our most popular events can be done in a virtual or hybrid environment.
-We also have events that are custom tailored for the digital space, such as virtual mixology or the grand auction.
+We also have events that are custom tailored for the digital space, such as Virtual Mixology or Virtual Casino Night.

 Just remember to keep our earlier tips in mind about choosing the right event.
 You should be considering what your virtual or hybrid teams need most, prefer, etc. Doing that will help you pick the best event that will have the most possible impact on your team.